NEUBIAS/training-resources/_includes/display_settings/display_settings_act1.md

   1. Look at dim objects
     - Keep `min` value fixed at lowest number
     - Set `max` value to a lower number until you see dimmest objects
-- Select appropriate color map
+- Select appropriate colormap
   1. Single color
     - Do not use red/blue color (hard to see/some people have color-blindness)
     - Safe choice is "gray"
   1. Multicolor
-    - Do not select LUTs with no biological meaning (??)
+    - Do not select LUTs with no biological meaning (For example, rainbow colormaps)

   1.
 - Display extreme pixel values using a single colormap
-  - Change to multicolor map that shows extreme values e.g.,"HiLo" -> shows clipping
+  - Use multicolor colormap that shows extreme values e.g.,"HiLo" -> shows clipping